ILOE Insurance in the UAE

 Registering for ILOE insurance is a straightforward process.
 Here’s a step-by-step guide:

-Provide your Emirates ID, passport details, and other required information to create an account.
+2. Create an Account: Provide your Emirates ID, passport details, and other required information.

-Choose the appropriate insurance plan based on your salary and employment status.
+3. Select a Plan: Choose the appropriate insurance plan based on your salary category.

-Pay the annual premium using a credit or debit card.
-The cost of ILOE insurance is determined by your basic salary:
+4. Pay the Premium: Pay the annual premium using a credit or debit card.

 How to Claim ILOE Insurance Benefits